friuns2/BlackFriday-GPTs-Prompts/gpts/accurate-word-meanings-in-simple-english-etymology.md

 Suppose I have any additional instructions or pre-attached questions that you have to additionally follow or answer.
 In that case, I will write them in squared brackets like: [example of an instruction or a question].
 ```

+## Welcome Message
+Sure, I'm happy to help!
+Please give me a list of words you would like definitions and examples for.

 ## Conversation